Central Michigan vs. Kent State NCAA Football Odds, Plays and Insights | November 10, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 62.1, is 10.4 points fewer than Wednesday's over/under.
+- Wednesday's over/under is 9.9 points higher than the combined 62.1 PPG average of the two teams.

-- This contest's over/under is 9.0 points above the 63.5 these two squads combine to surrender per game this season.
+- This contest's total is 8.5 points more than the 63.5 these two squads combine to surrender per game this season.

-- The average total in Chippewas games this season is 57.5, 15.0 points fewer than Wednesday's total of 72.5 .
+- The Chippewas and their opponents score an average of 57.5 points per game, 14.5 fewer than Wednesday's total.

 Central Michigan Stats and Trends

-- Central Michigan has four wins against the spread in nine games this season.
+- Central Michigan has played nine games, with four wins against the spread.

-- Central Michigan's games this year have hit the over on four of nine set point totals (44.4%).
+- Central Michigan's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- Central Michigan is 2-1 against the spread and 2-1 overall in games when it puts up more than 34.9 points.
+- Central Michigan is 2-1 against the spread and 2-1 overall this season when the team scores more than 34.9 points.

-- When Central Michigan amasses more than 495.3 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Central Michigan totals more than 495.3 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Chippewas have eight giveaways this season, while the Golden Flashes have 20 takeaways .
+- This year, the Chippewas have eight turnovers, 12 fewer than the Golden Flashes have takeaways (20).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.